-- with networked laptops or PDAs, or by dispatchers as the officers check in.
-Electronic citation information will enable officers to know if a driver has been given a recent warning or related citation.
-LETS has also been quite successfully used at DUI and safety belt enforcement check stops.
-Close to \$1 million has already been invested into LETS; this allocation will be leveraged to assure that traffic safety application users are trained to obtain full use of the system. - 6.
-MOVE upgrades.
+6. MOVE upgrades.
 There are a number of additional components that can be added to MOVE to enable officers to be more efficient in their investigation and reporting activities.
 For example, an insurance validation system would serve to provide a direct link from the officer in the field to a database indicating if the driver has liability insurance.
-One major innovation to MOVE will be to add those components that are currently being developed for EMS so that all first responders are all have the same umbrella communications network.
 ALEA officers have also recommended several other upgrades to MOVE, including enhancements for real time data, map and building layout communications directly to field officers to deal with various emergencies (e.g., weather, hazardous materials, major traffic and other disasters, both natural and man-made).
+Overall, between the feature requests and progress in the software development space, a newer, improved version of MOVE is required to meet the needs of the modern law enforcement officer.
+To that end, a design and prototyping process is needed to implement this system.